shepf/httpcat/README.md

 ```

 ### Frontend Deployment
-1. Download the standalone frontend release file, such as httpcat_web_v0.1.1.zip.
+1. Download the standalone frontend release file, such as httpcat_web_xxx.zip.
 2. Extract it to the web directory
     ```bash
        cd /home/web/website/